SMGCommunity/Petari/README.md

 If it successfully builds, all of the binaries are located in the "build" folder.

 # Contributing
 All contributions are welcome, just as long as they follow the current coding style.
-Look at any source file to ese the general style.
+Look at any source file to see the general style.
 Also, before contributing, be sure that the code matches 1:1 COMPLETELY to the original game.